TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/elixir/index.md

 {% endraw %}

-Bubble Sort in Elixir was written by:
+[Bubble Sort](https://sampleprograms.io/projects/bubble-sort) in [Elixir](https://sampleprograms.io/languages/elixir) was written by:

+- Jeremy Grifski
 - Sree Siva Sandeep Palaparthi

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 16 2019 00:35:06.
 The solution was first committed on Oct 03 2019 22:47:13.
 As a result, documentation below may be outdated.